ChannalKishor/Channal_Kishor_002737089/README.md

 ### Project Description
 ------------
-- CardLayout
+- CardLayout : It treats each component in the container as a card.
+Only one card is visible at a time, and the container acts as a stack of cards.
-- Email Service
+- Email Service :
-- DB40 Database
+- DB4o Database : open-source object database for Java and .NET applications.

 ###### Enterprise 1: ChildCare NGO
 	organization 1: NGO